In a recent whitepaper, PwC outlined the top challenges and trends in financial planning.

 The budgeting, planning, and forecasting process at most organizations is a very expensive and time-consuming activity that has often failed to deliver its intended value.
 Having more reliable and timely views of future financial performance continues to be at the top of the improvement agenda for many CFOs.
 Transforming the financial planning process requires strong leadership and the ability to have finance, sales, and operations work together to offer realistic views of the future.

 Through collaboration, a higher level of planning detail utilizing business drivers, reduced planning cycle times, and system automation, companies are beginning to reap the true benefits of integrated financial planning.
-DataRails, the leading FP&A solution, is here to help you get the most out of your processes.
+DataRails, the leading FP&A solution, is here to help you and other FP&A analysts to get the most out of your processes.